ebeaufay/threedtiles/README.md

 }
 ```

-Finally, you may want to set what side of the faces are drawn in the occlusion pass.
+Finally, if you are drawing the back-side of faces or both-sides (see Callback section), you'll need to specify it for the occlusion pass too.
 By default, THREE.FrontSide is used:

 ```
 const occlusionCullingService = new OcclusionCullingService();